Adam Schiff: Israel and antisemitism

 Schiff is a supporter of Israel.
 In December 2016, he urged Obama to veto UN Security Council Resolution 2334, which condemned Israeli settlement building in the occupied Palestinian territories as a violation of international law.

-In February 2019, Representative Ilhan Omar tweeted, "It's all about the Benjamins baby" in reference to American politicians' support for Israel and invoked the American Israel Public Affairs Committee (AIPAC).
-The tweet received widespread bipartisan condemnation, including from many Democratic leaders as well as Schiff, for implying that lobby money was fueling American politicians' support of Israel.
+In February 2019, Representative Ilhan Omar tweeted, "It's all about the Benjamins baby" in reference to American politicians' support for Israel and invoked the pro-Israel lobby American Israel Public Affairs Committee (AIPAC).
+The tweet received widespread bipartisan condemnation, including from Schiff, for implying that lobby money was fueling American politicians' support of Israel.
 Schiff said it was "never acceptable to give voice to, or repeat, anti-Semitic smears".

+In October 2023, Schiff condemned Hamas's actions during the Gaza war and expressed his support for Israel and its right to self-defense.
+He rejected calls for a ceasefire but said he supported "humanitarian pauses" to deliver aid to Palestinians in the Gaza Strip.

+The AIPAC-affiliated Super PAC, United Democracy Project, gave $5 million to the pro-Schiff Super PAC Standing Strong during Schiff's 2024 Senate primary campaign, as confirmed by its spokesman, Patrick Dorton.
+Democratic Majority for Israel's political arm, DMFI PAC, also endorsed Schiff during this campaign.

 Murder of Jamal Khashoggi

-After news reports that the CIA concluded that Saudi Crown Prince Mohammed bin Salman had ordered the assassination of Saudi journalist Jamal Khashoggi, Trump said there was insufficient CIA evidence to link bin Salman to the murder.
-The top Democrat on the House intelligence committee, Schiff was briefed by the CIA on the agency assessment, and stated afterward that Trump was being dishonest about the CIA findings.
+After news reports that the CIA concluded that Saudi crown prince Mohammed bin Salman had ordered the assassination of Saudi journalist Jamal Khashoggi, Trump said there was insufficient CIA evidence to link bin Salman to the murder.
+As the top Democrat on the House Intelligence Committee, Schiff was briefed by the CIA on the agency assessment, and said afterward that Trump was being dishonest about the CIA findings.

 Impeachments

 In 2009, Schiff was appointed and served as an impeachment manager (prosecutor) in the impeachment trial of Judge Samuel B. Kent.
 He was the lead manager alongside Bob Goodlatte.
 The next year, Schiff was appointed and served as an impeachment manager in the impeachment trial of Judge Thomas Porteous.
 He was again the lead manager alongside Goodlatte.

-As chair of the Intelligence Committee, Schiff was one of the lead investigators in the impeachment inquiry against Donald Trump stemming from the Trump–Ukraine scandal.
+As chair of the Intelligence Committee, Schiff was one of the lead investigators in the impeachment inquiry against Trump stemming from the Trump–Ukraine scandal.
 Trump was impeached along party lines by 228 votes to 193 in the House on December 18, 2019, making him the third president to be impeached.

-On January 15, 2020, House Speaker Nancy Pelosi named Schiff a lead impeachment manager.
-In this role, he led a team of seven House members responsible for presenting the impeachment case against Trump during his trial before the United States Senate.
+On January 15, 2020, House speaker Nancy Pelosi named Schiff a lead impeachment manager.
+In this role, he led a team of seven House members responsible for presenting the impeachment case against Trump during his Senate trial.